nagasudhirpulla/taming_python/blog/skills/keycloak_theme.md

 * Here the theme for login, account, admin and email can be changed.

 ![keycloak_theme_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_theme_settings.png?raw=true)
+## Create a Keycloak theme

+-   In the keycloak installation folder, go to themes folder and create a new folder with the theme name.
+-   For example, to create a new theme named “acme”, create a new folder named “acme” in the themes folder of Keycloak folder.

-## Anatomy of a new theme
+## Anatomy of a new theme folder
-*
+* Inside the

 ## References

 -   Official documentation on Keycloak themes - [https://www.keycloak.org/docs/24.0.2/server_development/#_themes](https://www.keycloak.org/docs/24.0.2/server_development/#_themes)
 -   [https://www.mastertheboss.com/keycloak/how-to-create-a-custom-keycloak-theme/](https://www.mastertheboss.com/keycloak/how-to-create-a-custom-keycloak-theme/)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NDE3NDgyMywxNDA5OTExODAyXX0=
+eyJoaXN0b3J5IjpbLTExMjkzMTIzODgsMTQwOTkxMTgwMl19
 -->